(WOMR filw photo)

 Target Chip Ganassi Racing and Dario Franchitti announced today Franchitti will be unable to continue his auto racing career.

 The last race of the 2013 race season Franchitti was involved in a horrendous accident.
 It occurred on the last lap of the race on a street course in parking area of the Houston Astrodome and the football stadium for the Houston Texans.
 In that accident Franchitti’s car ran up and over a slower race car flying into the catchfence, spewing pieces and parts into the crowd, and injuring many spectators.
+Accident injury cases can be filed and compensated like personal injury lawyers in Portland do for personal injuries.
+The Precision Injury Law Firm can handle injury cases.

 “Since my racing accident in Houston,” explains Franchitti, a three-time Indianapolis 500 winner and a four-timeIndyCar Series champion, “I have been in the expert care of some of the leading doctors and nurses, all of whom have made my health, my safety and my recovery their top priority.
 I am eternally grateful for the medical care I have received over the last several weeks.
 I’d also like to thank my family and friends for their unbelievable support.”
+In case you want to hire a legal expert you can read more about Leddy Law Firm and know what exactly you can do here.

 “One month removed from the crash and based upon the expert advice of the doctors who have treated and assessed my head and spinal injuries post accident,” he said, “it is their best medical opinion that I must stop racing.
 They have made it very clear that the risks involved in further racing are too great and could be detrimental to my long term well-being.
 Based on this medical advice, I have no choice but to stop.